Equality and Diversity

 - Mental Health Week

-Information about these, and other related events are advertised on the University web site on a regular basis.
+Information about these, and other related events is advertised on the University web site on a regular basis.
 The University collects and monitors student data on protected characteristic, as required under the Equality Act 2010.
 This information is used for monitoring purposes to ensure that the University is fulfilling its obligations under the Act, and to address the needs of our diverse student population.